-AI is no longer an experiment - the question isn’t “if” anymore, it’s “how”
+AI is no longer an experiment, the question is no longer "if"

-As of April 2026, McKinsey research shows 65% of organizations are using generative AI in at least one business function, and Gartner forecasts that by the end of 2026, 80% of enterprises will have deployed generative AI APIs or AI-powered applications in production.
-But the reality under the hype cycle is more nuanced: McKinsey’s same study found only a small fraction of organizations have successfully scaled AI across the enterprise.
+As of April 2026, McKinsey research shows 65% of organisations are using generative AI in at least one business function.
+Gartner forecasts that by year-end 80% of enterpriseswill have deployed generative AI APIs or AI-powered applications in production.
+The reality under the hype: McKinsey's same study found only a small fraction have successfully scaled AI across the enterprise.

-This article isn’t about what’s possible with AI - it’s about what actually works.
-We’ll walk through 7 real case studies with measurable results, specific technologies, and the hard parts that the marketing materials never mention.
+This article is not about what is possible with AI, it is about what actually works.
+Seven real case studies with measurable results, specific technologies, and the hard parts that the marketing materials never mention.

 What they did

-Duolingo started rolling out GitHub Copilot to its entire engineering org in 2024 - all 300+ developers.
-Not an isolated pilot team, but everyone: iOS/Android mobile, backend, web, infra, and data engineering.
+Duolingo started rolling out GitHub Copilot to its entire engineering org in 2024.
+All 300+ developers.
+Not an isolated pilot team but everyone: iOS/Android mobile, backend, web, infra, data engineering.

 Measurable outcomes

-- 25% speed increase for developers working in new repositories
+- 25% speed increase for developers in new repositories

 - 10% speed increase for experienced developers